JHart96/bison_examples/examples/duration_data.md

     ## 6 Rey    R2-D2                860         13          25800 Lifeform
     ## # … with 1 more variable: node_2_type <fct>

-total_event_time is the total duration of social events, num_events is the number of social events, and total_obs_time is the total duration of observations.
+In our simulated data, `total_event_time` is the total duration of social events, `num_events` is the number of social events, and `total_obs_time` is the total duration of observations.

 # Preparing the data